dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR02.md

 </conf>
 ```

-The Conf class’s constructor accepts a file path, which it passes to simplexml:load_file().It stores the resulting SimpleXmlElement object in a property called \$xml.
+The Conf class’s constructor accepts a file path, which it passes to simplexml:load_file().
+It stores the resulting SimpleXmlElement object in a property called \$xml.
 The get() method uses XPath to locate an item element with the given name attribute, returning its value. set() either changes the value of an existing item or creates a new one.
 Finally, the write() method saves the new configuration data back to the file.

 Like much example code, the Conf class is highly simplified.
 In particular, it has no strategy for handling nonexistent or unwriteable files.
 It is also optimistic in outlook.
 It assumes that the XML document will be well-formed and will contain the expected elements.